Lamb Seekh Kebab (Indian Takeaway Style)

 • 500 grams lamb mince

-• 1 small onion very finely chopped
+• 1 small onion, finely chopped

-• 2 green finger chillies very finely chopped
+• 2 green finger chillies, finely chopped

-• 1 tablespoon garlic paste
+• 2 tablespoons garlic & ginger paste

-• 1 small handful fresh coriander leaves and stalks finely chopped
+• 1 small handful fresh coriander leaves and stalks, finely chopped

 Instructions

-Do you like this lamb seekh kebab recipe?
+Do you like this Indian restaurant style lamb seekh kebab recipe?
 If so, buying a copy of my book might appeal to you!
 In The Indian Takeaway Secret you can find a host of restaurant style recipes that you can make at home.
 You’ll learn how to make chicken pakora, naan bread, korma curry and more!
 You can buy The Indian Takeaway Secret in paperback or kindle form here.

 You might like this…